-- Upgraded enterprise core network switches, now capable of supporting 10Gbps connections with a pathway to 40Gbps in the future.
-An upgrade to the core network switches and routers to - Installation of new enterprise network firewalls deployed in a high-availability configuration. - Deployment of more than 350 wireless access points providing 802.11ac (Wave1) wireless throughout the campus, with 802.11ac Wave2 wireless access in select areas.
-These wireless access points are managed via a pair of central wireless controllers. - Installation of datacenter network upgrades supporting 10Gbps and 40Gbps network connections.
+- Upgraded enterprise core network switches, now capable of supporting 10Gbps connections with a pathway to 40Gbps in the future. - Installation of new enterprise network firewalls deployed in a high-availability configuration. - Deployment of more than 350 wireless access points providing 802.11ac (Wave1) wireless throughout the campus, with 802.11ac Wave2 wireless access in select areas.
+These wireless access points are managed via a pair of central wireless controllers. - Installation of datacenter network upgrades supporting 10Gbps and 40Gbps network connections. - Securing of funding through NSF award #1827153 to deploy a Science DMZ at AMNH to facilitate large scale, high-speed data transfers between remote collaborators and sites.
+The deployment of this network is underway and is expected to be completed in summer of 2019.

-In addition, AMNH is developing projects to further extend and expand our technology capabilities, including:
+In addition, AMNH is developing projects to further expand our technology capabilities, including:

-- The deployment of central High-Performance Computing (HPC) facilities with the goal of adding 5,000-10,000 cores of computational CPU power in addition to our existing HPC systems. - Cybersecurity enhancements including enhanced web application firewall (WAF) capabilities and next generation host and network-based intrusion detection/ prevention. - Expanded network and cybersecurity monitoring capabilities, including performance monitoring enhancements, and expanded log correlation and analysis capabilities. - Datacenter facilities upgrades to support additional cooling capacity to support Museum HPC and research initiatives as well as to provide redundant cooling capability in the event of a failure of the primary HVAC system.
+- The deployment of central High-Performance Computing (HPC) facilities with the goal of adding 5,000-10,000 cores of computational CPU power in addition to our existing HPC systems. - Cybersecurity enhancements including enhanced web application firewall (WAF) capabilities and next generation host and network-based intrusion detection/prevention. - Expanded network and cybersecurity monitoring capabilities, including performance monitoring enhancements, and expanded log correlation and analysis capabilities. - Datacenter facilities upgrades to support additional cooling capacity to support AMNH HPC and research initiatives as well as to provide redundant cooling capability in the event of a failure of the primary HVAC system.

-Cognizant that technology continues to play a key part in scientific research, education, and public outreach, the Information Technology Department at the American Museum of Natural History has developed a series of strategic plans focused on modernizing and facilitating the use of technology to further our institutional research mission.
+Cognizant that technology continues to play a key part in scientific research, education, and public outreach, the Information Technology Department at AMNH (AMNH IT) has developed a series of strategic plans focused on modernizing and facilitating the use of technology to further our institutional research mission.
 These efforts are focused on the following key areas: